Point 783: Plot

 The episode begins with military personnel carrying out a test of the most advanced military robot ever built: the Unitron, a heavily armoured unmanned super-tank.
 It can be remote-controlled by a human operator or programmed to attack a designated target until the target is completely destroyed.

-In a transmission to Earth, the Mysterons (voiced by Donald Gray) warn Spectrum that they intend to assassinate the Supreme Commander of Earth Forces.
-Spectrum commander-in-chief Colonel White (voiced by Donald Gray) assigns Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop) to protect the Commander.
+In a transmission to Earth, the Mysterons warn Spectrum that they intend to assassinate the Supreme Commander of Earth Forces.
+Spectrum commander-in-chief Colonel White (voiced by Donald Gray) assigns Captains Scarlet and Blue to protect the Commander.
 Elsewhere, two Earth Forces officers, Colonel Storm and Major Brooks, are killed in a car crash and reconstructed by the Mysterons to carry out the threat.
-At the Supreme Headquarters Earth Forces (SHEF) building in New York, the Commander, joined by Scarlet and Blue and the reconstructed Brooks, chairs a press conference unveiling the Unitron.
+At the Supreme Headquarters Earth Forces (SHEF) building in New York, the Commander, joined by Scarlet, Blue and the reconstructed Brooks, chairs a press conference unveiling the Unitron.
 Brooks is turned into a living bomb and explodes; however, the attempt on the Commander's life is foiled by Scarlet, who has a "sixth sense" for Mysteron activity and deploys blast shields that protect the Commander, Blue and himself from the detonation.

 Later, Blue drives the Commander to Point 783, a blockhouse on the Unitron's test range in the Sahara, to view the weapon in action.
 Also in attendance is the reconstructed Storm.
 Initially the demonstration proceeds according to plan, but when the Commander steps outside the blockhouse, the Unitron stops firing on its programmed targets and turns its weapons on Point 783 itself.
 Air strikes by the Spectrum Angel squadron fail to stop the Unitron, which remains virtually undamaged.

 After requisitioning a Spectrum Pursuit Vehicle from a bazaar, Scarlet races to Point 783 and extracts the Commander and Storm while Blue remains behind with the blockhouse personnel.
 However, moments before the blockhouse is completely destroyed, the Unitron ceases its attack and moves off in pursuit of the SPV.
 Unknown to the Spectrum and military personnel, Storm has re-programmed the Unitron – and its new target is not Point 783, but Storm himself.
 Inside the SPV, Storm produces a handgun and shoots Scarlet, but the wounded captain manages to eject himself and the Commander to safety.
 The Unitron continues chasing the SPV with Storm inside until both vehicles are destroyed when they plunge off a cliff edge and crash into a canyon below.
 At the end of the episode, Blue assures the Commander and the Point 783 personnel that despite his fatal injuries, Scarlet will return to fight the Mysterons again.